Graduate FAQs

 Does Rice offer graduate student housing?

-Rice graduate students live off campus, either in nearby rental properties or at one of the University-owned graduate housing properties.
+Rice graduate students live off campus in nearby rental properties or at one of the University-owned graduate housing properties.

 Back to top